contentauth/c2pa-attacks/README.md

 ### Inject into the author field using direct substitution

-The following command is an example of using direct substituion.
+The following command is an example of using direct substitution.
 For a general explanation of using direct substitution, see [Using c2pa-attacks](./docs/usage.md#direct-substitution).

 The following example reads attack strings one line at a time from the file `attacks/xss.attack` file and injects them into the `test.json` manifest file's author name field.
 The command saves its output in the `sample_out` directory.
 The `-f` flag forces overwrite of any existing files.